Get started with MizzouApply here

 Earn a dual master’s degree

-The programs do not require a separate application, but please include your intention to complete both degrees in your statement of interest.
+The Commission on Accreditation of Healthcare Management Education (CAHME)-accredited program does not require a separate application, but please include your intention to complete both degrees in your statement of interest.
 Learn more about the academic process for dual master’s degree students at the Mizzou Graduate School website.